Assyrians in Sweden

-Assyrians in Sweden (Assyrier i Sverige) are citizens and residents of Sweden who are of Assyrian descent.
-There are approximately 150,000 Assyrians in Sweden.
+Assyrians in Sweden (Assyrier i Sverige), or Swedish Assyrians, are Assyrians or people of Assyrian descent living in Sweden.
+Between 2018 and 2020, it was estimated there were approximately 150,000 to 200,000 Assyrians living in Sweden.

 Assyrians first came to Sweden from Syria for work in the late 1960s when Europe needed laborers for its industries.
 However, with increased ethnic and religious persecution in their homeland, which is located in present-day southeastern Turkey, northern Iraq, northwestern Iran and northeastern Syria, Assyrian immigration to Sweden increased.
 Those who had lived in Sweden for a longer period of time were granted residency for humanitarian reasons, given the conflicts in their place of origin.

 History

 Early immigration (1960s-1970s)

 After the Assyrian genocide of 1915, it became clear that violence against the native Christian populations were widespread.
 In the 1960s, it became increasingly unsafe for Assyrians in Midyat, the regional centre of Tur Abdin.
 Muslims incited violent anti-Christian protests as a response to events unfolding in Cyprus.
 This led to many Assyro-Syriacs not seeing a future for themselves in their ancestral homeland.

 On Thursday 9 March 1967, 108 stateless Assyrians left Beirut airport in Lebanon en route to Sweden where they landed at Bulltofta airport outside of Malmö.
 After being bathed upon arrival, the Assyrians were transported by bus to a refugee housing complex in Alvesta in the province of Småland.
 Over a month later on Thursday, 13 April, a second group of 98 Assyrian refugees arrived from Beirut.
 The reason behind the initial immigration of Assyrians to Sweden was the introduction of a quota of 200 Christians from Lebanon that were to be accepted by the Swedish Public Employment Service after coordination with the World Council of Churches and the United Nation High Commissioner for Refugees.
 A group of Swedish public officials visited Beirut where a selection of mostly young families from Turkey that were members of the Syriac Orthodox Church, as well as Protestants and members of the Assyrian Church of the East were accepted to immigrate to Sweden.

 Assyrians of Södertälje were involved in a riot on 19 June 1977, when raggare (greasers), mainly coming from nearby Stockholm attacked them at Restaurant Bristol in Södertälje, at the time the attack being believed that it was racially motivated.
 This was part of the raggare-scare that existed during those times.
 Mass media added fuel to the riots with headlines about "race riots" and "Södertälje - a city gripped by fear".
 It was said that the greasers' aversion towards the Assyrians was because the latter taking up too much space, talking loudly, walking around well-dressed and wearing gold chains.
 There were also rumours about the Assyrians taking over the city.